contactbadblue-blip/Bad-Blue/DEPLOYMENT_GUIDE.md

-# BadBlue Platform Migration Guide
+# BadBlue Platform Deployment Guide
 ## 100% Platform-Independent Deployment to Railway, Heroku, or Any Host

-This guide ensures BadBlue can be deployed to **any** hosting platform beyond Replit with complete functionality.
+This guide ensures BadBlue can be deployed to **any** hosting platform with complete functionality.

 ---